pspiagicw/blog/content/posts/how-i-started-loving-nixos/index.md

 This automatically installs the `go` compiler, the `gopls` language server protocol, the `delve` debugger and my custom task runner `groom`.
 These tools are unique to that folder, meaning it will only be available when I am inside that directory.

 You also need `direnv` to identify a `flake.nix` and load it automatically into the shell.
+Using NixOS on the host system means that configuration is done automatically.

 ## Obsession

 My obsession with software isolation is complete, I have the right tool to fuel this obsession and I don't think I am going anywhere else soon.